ROGUEDSGNR/LiteRecon/README.md

 ---

-By using Lite Recon, you agree to use it responsibly and ethically, respecting all applicable laws and regulations.
+By using LiteRecon, you agree to use it responsibly and ethically, respecting all applicable laws and regulations.